NunoDuarte/RobotPolishingDS/README.md

 Add videos

+## Dependencies
-## Dependencies to run in python on offline data
+for python on offline data
 ```
 pip install scipy matplotlib
 ```
-## Dependencies to run in python with ROS to track hand in real-time
+for python with ROS to track hand in real-time
 ```
 pip install scipy matplotlib rospkg
 ```
-## Dependencies to run in python with ROS + kinova Gen3
+for python with ROS + kinova Gen3
 ```
 pip install scipy matplotlib rospkg
 ```